music journalist since 1992 | educator since 2004 | podcaster since 2020 | Iranian American since birth

 I have been a music journalist since 1992.
 Over the years I have contributed to numerous publications.
 My current writing can be found on: Billboard, NPR, Los Angeles Times, Grammy, Variety, Alternative Press, LA Weekly, Spin, Los Angeles Magazine, DJ Mag, Mixmag, Flood, Mix, Under The Radar (where I am also the television editor), Book and Film Globe, Rock and Roll Globe, Fine Art Globe, DJ Life Magazine, New Noise and Faith Fanzine.
 For a full rundown of all the publications I’ve written for, here’s a nostalgic list.

-Expanding my writing to random elements in pop culture, I now also write about television–no reality, and to a lesser degree about art and fashion.
+In addition to music, I also write about film, television and art.
 I have provided long lasting biographies and fully explanatory press releases for both major labels and independent artists.
-In 2005 I functioned as a contributing editor to the textbook, The Guerilla Guide To The Music Business, which is currently being used at the University of Westminster in London, England (and is available as a Google Book).
+I am a contributing editor to the textbook, The Guerilla Guide To The Music Business, which is used at the University of Westminster in London, England (and is available as a Google Book).
 I have a chapter in the anthology, The Life, Death, and Afterlife of the Record Store: A Global History published by Bloomsbury Academic, and an essay in Atlantic Records’ upcoming 75th Anniversary collectible book published by Taschen.